Piedmont: Information technology

 Piedmont has several notable IT firms such as Olivetti and Arduino.

 Wool textiles

 Italy is the world's largest exporter of carded (71.8% in 2018) and combed (73.4% in 2018) wool fabrics.
 These are the only two types of fabrics not dominated by Chinese textile exports.
 There are three industrial districts that process wool in Italy.
 One of them, Biella, is located in Piedmont.

-Below are showed some basic stages of wool processing (not complete).
+Below are shown some basic stages of wool processing (not complete).